 The following tables show the relationship between the existing number of facilities, estimated 2022 additional facility needs, and facilities that are currently proposed in the Capital Improvements Program (CIP), area and park master plans and other documents.
 As requested by the state guidelines, these proposals are classified as short, mid and long range proposals that could help meet future needs.
 Short-range proposals include CIP facilities funded in FY 12-16 for Parks or Schools.
 Mid-range facilities (FY 17-21) are those funded for facility planning in the CIP or scheduled for constructed by a developer.
 Long-range proposals (after FY22) are park sites subject to future review that are not yet in the CIP for planning or construction, or dedication and/or construction by a developer, but have the potential of providing future facilities.
-(See Appendix 6 for specific proposals for athletic fields and planning area proposals.
+See Appendix 8 for specific proposals for athletic fields and planning area proposals and how they meet State and local goals.